Static, Kentucky and Tennessee

 Static is an unincorporated community in Clinton County, Kentucky, and Pickett County, Tennessee, in the southeastern United States.
-It is located on the Tennessee–Kentucky state line south of Albany, Kentucky, northwest of Jamestown, Tennessee and north of Byrdstown, Tennessee.
+It is located on the Tennessee–Kentucky state line south of Albany, Kentucky, and north of Byrdstown, Tennessee.

+History

-According to tradition, Static has the name of a settler's dog.
+According to tradition, Static has the name of a resident's dog, named in the early days of radio.
 Static has been noted for its unusual place name.

 Geography

-Static is located at a crossroads intersection involving U.S. Route 127 (US 127), Tennessee State Route 111 (SR 111; formerly Tennessee State Route 42), and Kentucky Route 1076 (KY 1076).
+Static is located at a crossroads intersection involving U.S. Route 127 (US 127, accompanied by the unsigned SR 28 on the Tennessee side), Tennessee State Route 111 (SR 111; formerly SR 42), and Kentucky Route 1076 (KY 1076).
 Its coordinates are 36°37′19″N latitude, and 85°5′6″W longitude.
 Using US 127, Jamestown, Tennessee, is 21 mi southeast, and Albany, Kentucky, is 6 mi north.
 Byrdstown, Tennessee, however, lies the same distance southwest via SR 111.

-The town is located due east of the Dale Hollow Lake area.
+Dale Hollow Lake is located just west of Static.

 Education

 In terms of public schools, the Kentucky side of the Static area attends Clinton County Schools based in Albany, while students on the Tennessee side attend the small Pickett County Public Schools system.